Jamie Vardy: 2016–19: Drop in form and venture in Europe

 On 3 June 2016, Arsenal made a bid of £22 million for Vardy, triggering a release clause in his contract.
 Leicester offered him improved terms, and 20 days later he agreed to a new four-year contract, to be signed on his return from UEFA Euro 2016.
-Vardy rejected Arsenal's offer, because Arsenal had not promised that he would be played in his normal position and because of the differences between the two club's tactics, with Arsène Wenger favouring possession and Leicester playing on the counter-attack.
+Vardy rejected Arsenal's offer, because Arsenal had not promised that he would be played in his normal position and because of the differences between the two clubs' tactics, with Arsène Wenger favouring possession and Leicester playing on the counter-attack.

 On 7 August 2016, he scored in a 2–1 defeat to Manchester United in the 2016 FA Community Shield.
 Twenty days later, Vardy scored his first league goal of the season in Leicester's first win of the campaign, beating Swansea City 2–1.
 On 10 December, Vardy ended his ten-match drought within the opening five minutes against Manchester City.
 He ended up scoring another two for his first professional hat-trick to help Leicester to a 4–2 victory, their first win in five league matches.
 A week later, he was sent off in the first half of a 2–2 draw at Stoke City for a challenge on Mame Biram Diouf; Leicester appealed unsuccessfully against his three-match suspension.

 Vardy scored his first Champions League goal on 22 February 2017 in a 2–1 away defeat to Sevilla in the first leg of the round of 16.
 On 18 April, he scored Leicester's equaliser in their second leg quarter-final match against Atlético Madrid, but nonetheless Leicester were eliminated 2–1 on aggregate.